About The Doc Project

 Jennifer Warren, Senior Producer

 A few weeks after joining CBC Montreal in 2010, Jennifer decided it would be no big deal to do a food documentary series for Quebec's weekend morning show.
 She had never produced audio before.
 Soon, she found herself crouched in a bathroom with hunks of aging pork hanging above her head, trying to stop the toilet from running so she could get a good interview with a home meat-curer.
-She went on to become a digital producer working for CBC Books.

-Alison Cook, Documentary Editor
+Alison Cook, Producer

 Alison Cook is an award-winning radio producer and documentary maker.